 The agreement with the Whole Loan Servicer (the "Whole Loan Servicer Agreement") requires the Whole Loan Servicer to perform all duties and acts incident to the servicing of Mortgage Loans covered thereby that a reasonable, prudent mortgagee would perform with respect to mortgage loans owned by it.
 The Whole Loan Servicer is responsible for the collection of all payments from Borrowers and must render an accounting monthly to the Administration of all sums collected and disbursed under the Whole Loan Servicer Agreement.
-The Whole Loan Servicer is required to remit to the Trustee all Mortgage Repayments, Prepayments and curtailments it receives with respect to Mortgage Loans serviced under the Whole Loan Servicer to have in effect (and maintain during the term of the Whole Loan Servicer Agreement), at no cost to the Administration, a fidelity bond and policies of insurance providing fire and extended coverage and errors and omissions coverage, all in amounts and with coverage satisfactory to the Administration, for mortgagee errors and omissions of the officers and employees of the Whole Loan Servicer.
+The Whole Loan Servicer is required to remit to the Trustee all Mortgage Repayments, Prepayments and curtailments it receives with respect to Mortgage Loans serviced under the Whole Loan Servicer Agreement.
+In addition, the Whole Loan Servicer Agreement requires the Whole Loan Servicer to have in effect (and maintain during the term of the Whole Loan Servicer Agreement), at no cost to the Administration, a fidelity bond and policies of insurance providing fire and extended coverage and errors and omissions coverage, all in amounts and with coverage satisfactory to the Administration, for mortgagee errors and omissions and insuring against loss arising from dishonest, criminal or fraudulent acts, and errors and omissions of the officers and employees of the Whole Loan Servicer.